Phileosopher/commonplace/power-influence_.md

 - To get people more achievement-oriented, show them an image of a runner winning a race first.
 - To make people make more careful [decisions](decisions.md), show them of someone thinking first.

-Nerds and geeks don't really care much about [image](image.md), mostly because they don't know how to wield it.
+APPLICATION: Nerds and geeks don't really care much about [image](image.md), mostly because they don't know how to wield it.
 However, they're often less influential merely from not learning a few applications of the above essay.

-An influential message must be large enough to convey [meaning](meaning.md), but small enough to feel [doable](purpose.md).
+APPLICATION: An influential message must be large enough to convey [meaning](meaning.md), but small enough to feel [doable](purpose.md).